lionelblonde/pathways-to-recovery-pytorch/README.md

 This auxiliairy support behavior is distilled in the agent via the augmentation of the imitation reward with _synthetic returns_ (official impl. from DeepMind in Jax available at [this link]( https://github.com/google-deepmind/deepmind-research/tree/master/synthetic_returns)).
+Still, despite being introduced here with imitation learning in mind, the hyper-parameter `rl_mode` turns off all the IL-specific components and makes the agent use the environment's reward to learn its policy and value.

 The agents are set to run in the [Gymnasium]( https://gymnasium.farama.org/index.html) suite of environments.